shabiel/personal-website/articles/floss-weekly.rst

 Challenges of Open Source with VistA
 -----------------------------------
 VistA is a unique piece of software.
-It's difficult to implement for in real life, as it requires an extraordinary amount of cordination; and you can only become an expert at it after using it for a few years.
+It's difficult to implement for in real life, as it requires an extraordinary amount of coordination; and you can only become an expert at it after using it for a few years.
 Here are some of the challenges with doing open source with VistA: